Dogs do get dizzy, but scientists do not believe that they get dizzy from chasing their tails… although they are not entirely sure why!

 Why Dogs Chase Their Tails

-While we do not have the inside scoop on dizziness in dogs, but we do know that a number of things can cause dizziness for our canine friends.
-These include:
+While we do not have the inside scoop on dizziness in dogs, we know several things can cause dizziness for our canine friends.

 - Ear infections (inner ear or middle ear)